bogdanvuk/phd/source/efti.rst

 In order to discover was there a statistical difference among the estimated test set accuracies and tree sizes of the ten DT inference algorithms one-way analysis of variance (ANOVA) [38] has been applied on collected data with the significance level set at 0.05.
 If ANOVA analysis indicated that at least one of the results was statistically different for the others, Tukey multiple comparisons test [39] was used to group the algorithms into groups of statistically identical results.
 Bold values in Tables 1 and 2 indicate algorithms with the best results for every dataset that was used in the experiments.

-From Table 1 it can be seen that proposed EFTI algorithm has the best accuracy, or is in the group of algorithms with the best accuracy for 16 out of 21 datasets that were used in the experiments.
-When induced tree size is considered, performance of the EFTI algorithm is even better.
-EFTI algorithm induces smallest DTs for 18 out of 21 selected datasets.
-In order to better estimate improvements in the accuracy and tree size of DTs inferred using proposed EFTI algorithm, Tables 3 and 4 present the relative increase and decrease in DT accuracy and size when DTs induced using nine other, previously proposed algorithms,  are compared with the results obtained using EFTI algorithm.

-.. raw:: latex

-   \begingroup
-   \footnotesize
-   \setlength{\tabcolsep}{.1em}

-.. tabularcolumns:: p{0.05\linewidth} *{9}{R{0.1\linewidth}}

-.. csv-table:: Percentage DT size increase (if reported value is positive) or decrease (if reported value is negative)
-    :header-rows: 1
-    :file: data/efti_experiments/accuracy_delta.csv

-.. tabularcolumns:: p{0.05\linewidth} *{9}{R{0.1\linewidth}}

-.. csv-table:: Percentage of accuracy increase (if reported value is positive) or decrease (if reported value is negative)
-    :header-rows: 1
-    :file: data/efti_experiments/size_delta.csv

-.. raw:: latex

-    \endgroup

-Table 3 presents relative increase or decrease in the tree size when size of the DTs induced by the EFTI algorithm is compared with size of DTs induced by other algorithms that have been used in the experiments.
-Values in the Table 3 are expressed in terms of percentages.
-If reported value is negative, this indicates that the DT induced by EFTI algorithm is smaller than the DT induced by some of the previously proposed algorithms.
-Positive value indicates that the DT induced by EFTI algorithm is bigger than the DT induced by some of the previously proposed algorithm.
-Using this notation, large negative values are preferred, because they indicate that EFTI is able to induce significantly smaller DTs that previously proposed algorithms.

-Table 4 presents results of percentage increase or decrease in DT accuracy when EFTI built DTs are compared with DTs induced by previously proposed algorithms.
-In this case large positive values would be preferred, since they would indicate that the DTs built by EFTI are significantly more accurate than DTs built using previously proposed algorithms.
-In both tables, last row presents the average results in size and accuracy increase/decrease of EFTI DTs over DTs induced by previously proposed algorithms.

-From Table 3 it can be seen that EFTI algorithm is able to induce significantly smaller DTs when compared with previously proposed DT building algorithms.
-When compared with incremental DT building algorithms (OC1-AP, OC1, CART-LC, OC1-SA, OC1-GA, OC1-ES and HBDT) relative decrease in DT size ranges from 21.07%, in case of OC1-GA, up to 65.69% in case of OC1-ES.
-This is a very significant decrease, especially when hardware implementation is concerned.
-EFTI built DTs would require from 21.07% to 65.69% less hardware resources when compared with DTs that were induced using some of the previously proposed algorithms.
-When compared with full DT induction algorithms (GALE and GaTree), EFTI shows less improvement, but is still able to induce DTs that are on average -8.40% and -12.14% smaller.

-When DT accuracy is concerned, from Table 4 it can be seen that when compared with incremental DT building algorithms, EFTI is inducing DTs with almost identical accuracy.
-For most incremental algorithms increase in DT accuracy, when using EFTI, is only a couple of percentages.
-The only significant improvement is made in case of OC1-GA, 11.66%.
-On the other hand, when accuracy of DTs induced by EFTI is compared with accuracies of DTs built with previously proposed full DT inference algorithms (GALE and GaTree), increase in DT accuracy is more significant, 15.36% and 12.67% respectively.